majilacodes/WebP-App/README.md

 - Safari
 - Edge

+## Deployment
+The project is deployed using Vercel and can be accessed at [https://web-programming-assignments-submission.vercel.app/](https://web-programming-assignments-submission.vercel.app/)

 ## Notes
 - Images are stored in the `public/images` directory
 - React components use relative paths for assets